 - Kudos to Ira for holding DS9 accountable for the things it didn’t do.
 There’s one scene where Ira admits the show didn’t do enough to address sexual identity, pointing out (to likely the surprise of many) that Garak was in fact gay, but that the issue was never explored.

 - It’s to the doc’s credit that it doesn’t take itself too seriously.
-Case in point: the amusing musical numbers from Casey Biggs, Jeffrey Combs, Armin Shimmerman, and Max Grodénchik.
+Case in point: the amusing musical numbers from Casey Biggs, Jeffrey Combs, Armin Shimerman, and Max Grodénchik.